nosratifarhad/FluentValidation/README.md

     .NotEqual(group => group.ProductGroups)
     .WithMessage("{PropertyName} must not be duplicate.");
 ```
-## you can custom validators for Lists like
+## you can use custom validate For "ProductGroups"

 ```csharp
 // this custom validate For "ProductGroups"